-Please note we are all volunteers and like many of you your Booster Board members have full time jobs and may not be able to get back to you immediately.
+Please note: The Band Booster Board are all volunteers and like many of you your Booster Board members have full time jobs and may not be able to get back to you immediately.
 We will be sure to return emails as soon as possible.
 If it is time sensitive, please put that in the subject.

 Q: How do I know what is going on?

-Through emails, our weekly newsletter, our Booster Facebook Page, and the regularly updated booster website, parents will receive information regarding performances and events, as well as fundraisers and meetings.
-If you do not have access to email, please call Mr. Simon and let him know.
+Through emails, our weekly newsletter, our Facebook Page, the Booster Facebook Group, and the regularly updated booster website, parents will receive information regarding performances and events, as well as fundraisers and meetings.
+If you do not have access to email, please call Ms. Morgan and let her know.

-The booster website will typically have call times at which band members are required to report to the band room, performance times and locations, directions and other details.
-Minutes from our meetings are also posted, and you can find forms in the Links menu on the right side of the home page.
+The Booster website has a direct link to Ms. Morgan’s calendar which lists the call times at which band members are required to report to the band room, performance times and locations, directions and other details.

 Q: What financial commitment is involved when my student is in band?

 A: Exact amounts vary annually and by section.
 There are fees set by the school district that are paid to the bookstore.
-In addition there is a cost for attending Band Camp (also paid to the bookstore), and a student payment to the Band Boosters to cover additional costs for the program.
-Various Winter/Spring events may require additional costs.
+The Band Booster student payment is made to the Band Boosters to cover additional costs for the program.
+Various Winter/Spring events may have separate additional costs.
 Special circumstances can be discussed with the Booster treasurer.
 We don’t ever want cost to be a reason that a student isn’t involved in band.

 Q: What is the Band Booster student payment?